al-ce/gopgrest/README.md

 ### Get Row (pick)

-Get a single row from a table by id in a JSON response
+Get a single row from a table by id as a JSON object.

 ```http
 GET http://{HOST}:{PORT}/{tablename}/{id}